QubesOS/qubes-doc/introduction/getting-started.md

 qube](/doc/glossary/#app-qube), a qube for running software programs like web browsers, email clients, and word processors.
 Each app qube is based on another type of qube called a [template](/doc/glossary/#template).
-The same template can be a base for various cubes.
+The same template can be a base for various qubes.
 Importantly, a qube cannot modify its template in any way.
 This means that, if a qube is ever compromised, its template and any other qubes based on that template will remain safe.
 This is what makes Qubes OS so secure.
 Even if an attack is